 There are so many different terms and phrases when it comes to buying a home.
 We want to simplify this process for you and help you understand the different terms that come with the homebuying process.

 Here is our glossary of mortgage loan terms:

-An Adjustable Rate Mortgage, or ARM, is a mortgage that offers a low introductory fixed rate term, typically for 5, 7, or 10 years.
-During the initial fixed period, the interest rates are generally lower than with a 30-year fixed mortgage.
-This means lower monthly payments for those first 5, 7, or 10 years.
+An Adjustable Rate Mortgage, or ARM, is a mortgage that offers a low initial interest rate period.
+During the initial period, the interest rates are generally lower than with a fixed mortgage term.
+This means lower monthly payments for the initial interest term.

 After the initial period is over, the adjustable period follows for the remainder of the 30-year term.
 During the adjustment period the interest rates can adjust up or down, depending on the financial index it is attached to.

 With a fixed rate loan, it doesn’t matter what is happening in the market.
 If interest rates begin fluctuating, your rates will remain steady and sure.
 Nobody knows what the future holds, but with a fixed rate mortgage you can have the peace of mind that nothing will cause your rates and payments to rise.

 A fixed rate mortgage is a popular loan program chosen by homeowners.
 If you are one of the many homeowners who desires a stable monthly interest rate and payment over the life of your loan, then a fixed rate could be the loan for you.